dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 standard mouse techniques.
 Or for precise control, you can use the Properties

-window to enter a value for the control’s Height, Width, Left, or Top property.
+window to enter a value for the control's Height, Width, Left, or Top property.

 You can select multiple controls by Ctrl+clicking the controls.
 Or you can click and drag to 「lasso」 a group of controls.
 When multiple controls are selected, the Properties window displays only the properties common to all selected controls.